-This should be supplemented with training in Occupational Safety and Health Administration standards and the National Fire Prevention Association's life safety codes.
-Manufacturer's instructions, user manuals, product orientations, and demonstrations can also provide useful guidance and should be stored in a secure location.
+This training shall be supplemented with additional training in Occupational Safety and Health Administration standards and the National Fire Prevention Association's life safety codes.
+Manufacturer's instructions, user manuals, product orientations and demonstrations also provide useful guidance and shall be housed in a secure location.